 Medical Device Development Phases

 All our employees are capable of working in every developmental phase.
 Our Los Angeles facility has advanced modeling capabilities, allowing us to build prototypes in-house.
 In-house prototyping minimizes mistakes and manufacturing time.
+In most projects, our team works in three or four phases:

 Phase 0